dejanu/az104/networking.md

 ![virtual networks](https://github.com/dejanu/az104/blob/main/src/virtual_networks.png)

 *  Azure VNets connect Azure resources  (virtual machines, the Azure App Service Environment, Azure Kubernetes Service (AKS), and Azure Virtual Machine Scale Sets).
-You can use **service endpoints** to connect to other Azure resource types, such as Azure SQL databases and storage accounts
+You can use **service endpoints** to connect to other Azure resource types, such as Azure SQL databases and storage accounts.

 * Private endpoints: offer security access between Azure PaaS Services such as Storage, CosmosDB, SQL Database, and Azure-hosted services such as Virtual Machine on Azure backbone network.

-* Secure communication and control access WITHIN a virtual network, you can use [network security groups (NSG)](https://learn.microsoft.com/en-us/azure/security/fundamentals/network-overview) and network security group rules.
+* To filter network traffic to and from Azure resources that are attached to a VNet [network security groups (NSG)](https://learn.microsoft.com/en-us/azure/security/fundamentals/network-overview) and network security group rules.

 * Network security groups contain security rules that filter network traffic by: IP address, Port, and Protocol

 * You can assign a network security group to a SUBNET or a NETWORK INTERFACE, and define security rules in the group to control network traffic.
     - Security rules in network security groups enable you to filter network traffic
     - Azure creates default security rules for traffic:  `DenyAllInbound` traffic and `AllowInternetOutbound` traffic.
 By default, inbound security rules allow traffic from any virtual machine to any other virtual machine WITHIN the virtual network